Coinsurance -- What is It?

 Purpose of Coinsurance

 A fire breaks out in your building and causes damage that costs $200,000 to repair.
 At the time of the loss, your limit of insurance was $700,000.
-Based on the 80% coinsurance requirement, you were supposed to purchase at least $800,000.
+To satisfy the 80% coinsurance requirement, you needed to purchase at least $800,000.
 The ratio of the amount you carried divided by the amount that was required (700,000 / 800,000) is .875.
 While your loss was $200,000, your insurer will pay you only $175,000 (200,000 X .875) minus the $5,000 deductible or $170,000.
 Your coinsurance penalty is $25,000.

-Waiver of Coinsurance Clause
+Avoiding the Coinsurance Clause